insin/newforms/docs/fields.rst

 Built-in ``Field`` types (A-Z)
 ==============================

-Naturally, the ``forms`` library comes with a set of ``Field`` types that represent common validation needs.
+newforms comes with a set of ``Field`` types that represent common validation eeds.
 This section documents each built-in field.

 For each field, we describe the default widget used if you don't specify ``widget``.
 We also specify the value returned when you provide an empty value